peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Introduction></a>
 ## Introduction

 This page catalogs algorithms to turn coins biased one way into coins biased another way, also known as _Bernoulli factories_.
 Many of them were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>, but without step-by-step instructions in many cases.
 This page provides these instructions to help programmers implement the Bernoulli factories they describe.
-The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes implementations of several Bernoulli factories.
+The Python module [**_bernoulli.py_**](https://peteroupc.github.io/bernoulli.py) includes implementations of several Bernoulli factories.

 This page also contains algorithms to exactly simulate probabilities that are irrational numbers, using only random bits, which is likewise related to the Bernoulli factory problem.
 Again, many of these were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>.